ninawxy/HMMdata/README.md

 numbers.
 Therefore, the original E-values are processed in a way to be taken the -log10 of the original number and give a positive number that are used to amplify the differences between the original E-values.

-However, some of the sequences pairs, they have E-values that equal to 0, so it can't undergo the math.
+However, for some of the sequences pairs, they have E-values that equal to 0, so it can't undergo the math.
 An incredibly large number (in this case, 1000,000) is assigned to these sequence pairs to make sure the matrix can be processed by clustering software.